whosaysni/robotframework-ja/docs/userguide/CreatingTestData/TestDataSyntax.rst

 ''''''''''''''''''''''''''''

-If empty values are needed as arguments for keywords or otherwise, they often need to be escaped to prevent them from being ignored__.
+If empty values are needed as arguments for keywords or otherwise, they often need to be escaped to prevent them from being :ref:`ignored <Ignored data>`.
 Empty trailing cells must be escaped regardless of the test data format, and when using the `space separated format`_ all empty values must be escaped.